DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-28-mapping-our-stakeholders.md

 ### Manage closely

+These are stakeholders who are highly influential and highly impacted by the service.
+We need to involve them closely, collaborate often, and ensure that their needs and concerns shape the work.

 - item 1
 - item 2
 - item 3

 ### Keep satisfied

+These groups hold influence but are less directly affected by the service.
+We should keep them in the loop and ensure their expectations are managed.

 - item 1
 - item 2